gopherjs/gopherjs.github.io/playground/README.md

 # GopherJS Playground

 The playground is a place where users can explore GopherJS without needing to install anything, or to share code with others.
-Our motivation should be that a potential user could easily be turned of by a bad experience here.

-A secondary motivation is making the playground usable for other projects, such as in the GopherJS book, a GopherJS codewalk, or custom interactive environments using other packages.

 ## Development